gustofa/100-days-of-code/log.md

 ### Day 22: July 9, 2020

 **Today's Progress**: After a day off, I go back to the code.
-I will spend the next few days studying some Javascript concepts, and then do the JavaScript Algorithms and Data Structures projects in FreeCodeCamp.
+I will spend the next few days studying some Javascript concepts, and then do the JavaScript Algorithms and Data Structures projects in FreeCodeCamp.25

 ### Day 23: July 10, 2020